meltwater/docker-cleanup/README.md

 running container.
 Based on [tutumcloud/image-cleanup](https://github.com/tutumcloud/image-cleanup) and [chadoe/docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes) with some small fixes.

+**WARNING: This script will remove all exited containers, data-only containers and unused images unless you carefully exclude them.
+Take care if you mount /var/lib/docker into the container since that will clean up all unused data volumes.
+If it's not compatible with your system or Docker version it may delete all your volumes, even from under running containers.**

 Normally any Docker containers that exit are still kept on disk until *docker rm -v* is used to clean them up.
 Similarly any images that aren't used any more are kept around.
 For a cluster node that see lots of containers start and stop, large amounts of exited containers and old image versions can fill